cschreib/vif/doc/sphinx/vector.rst

         v[i] *= 2;
     }

 While this is fairly readable (especially the first version), it is still not very concise and expressive.
-For phyp++ vectors, we have *overloaded* the usual mathematical operators to make it possible to write the above code in a much simpler way:
+For vif vectors, we have *overloaded* the usual mathematical operators to make it possible to write the above code in a much simpler way:

 .. code-block:: c++

-    // Using phy++ vector.
+    // Using vif vector.
     vec1f v = {1,2,3,4};
     v *= 2;